Embroidery and Screen Printing Services

 When the company was formed all those years ago, Watteva started off with a single head embroidery machine.
-Now our embroidery department comprises of a 6 head, 4 head and single head embroidery machines taking the total heads to 11.
+Now our Embroidery and Screen Printing Services department comprises of a 6 head, 4 head and single head embroidery machines taking the total heads to 11.
 With this range of different head machines, we are more flexible and efficient when full filling orders as we can run bigger jobs on the larger machines while completing the smaller jobs on the single head machine without compromising speed.
 This helps us complete orders quicker and therefore the lead time is dramatically reduced to generally 3-4 days unlike 3-4 weeks which some other companies quote.

 Although we are extremely quick at turning around an order, this does not affect the quality of our embroidery.
 Our fully trained embroidery specialists make sure every design that comes off the machine is to a high standard.